xml94/Paper/paper_levels.md

   training and testing domains.

 * **Creating New Methods From a Simpler Idea** Many machine learning algorithms are from very simpler intuitions.
-Starting from an intuition, design everything carefully and then we can arrive to a good position.
+Starting from an intuition, design everything carefully, and then we can arrive to a good position.